MetaSys-LISBP/IsoCor/doc/tutorials.rst

          You must be aware of the corrections performed by downstream analysis tools and make sure that you do not correct something twice.

-         In a :sup:`13` C-metabolic flux analysis experiment, *if the raw data has already been corrected for natural abundance of the tracer element*, the unlabeled position(s) of all carbon sources must be declared as unlabeled with a perfect purity when calculating fluxes (e.g. CO2 input should be declared as: *12C=1.0*), which might be counter-intuitive since you knew they were at natural abundance.
+         In a :sup:`13`\ C-metabolic flux analysis experiment, *if the raw data has already been corrected for natural abundance of the tracer element*, the unlabeled position(s) of all carbon sources must be declared as unlabeled with a perfect purity when calculating fluxes (e.g. CO\ :sub:`2`\  input should be declared as: *12C=1.0*), which might be counter-intuitive since you knew they were at natural abundance.

-         In contrast, *if the raw data was not corrected for natural abundance of the tracer element*, the unlabeled position(s) of all carbon sources must be declared at natural abundance when calculating fluxes (e.g. CO2 input should be declared as: *12C=0.9893, 13C=0.0107*).
+         In contrast, *if the raw data was not corrected for natural abundance of the tracer element*, the unlabeled position(s) of all carbon sources must be declared at natural abundance when calculating fluxes (e.g. CO\ :sub:`2`\  input should be declared as: *12C=0.9893, 13C=0.0107*).